narutojinchuriki/Django-Blog/README.md

 Basic blog site written in Django

 ## Quick Start
 1. Set up the Python development environment.
-We recommend using a Python virtual environment.
+I recommend using a Python virtual environment.
 2. Run the following commands

 ```